ckeswani/ux-dev-interview-materials/README.md

 # Interview materials for UX dev
 ## The scenario
  Assume you are working on the admin controls of a product that allows users to set up their own input forms.
 Create a control to modify the properties of a multiple choice field.
 For the purpose of this exercise, it’s not necessary to have the control actually build a multiple choice field; assume that functionality is handled by a service and you just need to interact with its APIs.
-Retrieve JSON metadata from [API for pulling the JSON] and submit the changes to this [API for fake persistence] (which actually just writes to the browser console for ease of demonstrating).
+Retrieve JSON metadata from {API for pulling the JSON} and submit the changes to this {API for fake persistence} (which actually just writes to the browser console for ease of demonstrating).

 Use of your favorite libraries is permitted but optional.
 You will demo this from a browser - you are free to use any or no webserver.
 ## Requirements: